crossbrowsertesting/selenium-gauge-python/README.md

 ## Add your Test Spec and Step Implementations

-We are adding the following step implementations to specs -> example.spec:
+We are adding the following test steps to specs -> example.spec:

 ```
 # Getting Started with Gauge